MikeHopley/ftl-ships-strategy/index.md

 Conserve missiles, but do use the Artemis against threatening weapons.
 Keep the Artemis unless you need the slot or absolutely need the scrap.
 If you find no weapons but do get crew, consider buying a teleporter: the Artemis provides good boarding support.

-With no special systems or crew, distress beacons are less good than usual -- possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).
+With no special systems or crew, distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ## Kestrel B